PyCSP3: Modeling Combinatorial Constrained Problems in Python: Constraint cardinality

-# each team plays at most two times in each period [Cardinality(h[:, p] + a[:, p], occurrences={t: range(1, 3) for t in range(nTeams)}) for p in range(nPeriods)], ) \end{python}\end{boxpy}
+# each team plays at most two times in each period [ Cardinality( within=x[:,p] + y[:,p], occurrences={t: range(1, 3) for t in range(nTeams)} ) for p in range(nPeriods) ] ) \end{python}\end{boxpy}

 Here, we can see that the interval $1..2$ (given by \nn{range(1,3)}) is used to control the number of occurrences of each team in each period, when posting \gb{cardinality} constraints.
 Note that we could add some symmetry breaking constraints to the model.